Kaiwen-Hou-KHou/habitModel/README.md

 - `habit_model.py` is an implementation of the habit model class.

+- `early_stop.py` implements early stopping to prevent overfitting, which is the same as that used in https://github.com/Kaiwen-Hou-KHou/spectralRegularization.

 - `demo.ipynb` shows the reproducible training process and results (loss curves, weights matrix, and $\frac{P}{C}$ against $S$), and a bit of interpretations as well.

 # References